Hilbert schemes with two Borel-fixed points: Preliminaries

-\begin{remark} Hartshorne \cite{h} proves that the Hilbert scheme $\Hilb^{P(t)} \, \P^n$ is connected.
-His proof shows that every intersection of irreducible components in the Hilbert scheme contains a Borel fixed point. \end{remark}

-\begin{lemma} The Hilbert scheme $\Hilb^{P(t)} \, \P^n$ is reduced or non-singular if and only if it is reduced or non-singular at all the Borel fixed points, respectively.
-Moreover, an integral component, $H$, of the Hilbert scheme is normal, Cohen-Macaulay, Gorenstein or non-singular if and only if it is normal, Cohen-Macaulay, Gorenstein or non-singular at all the Borel fixed points on $H$, respectively. \end{lemma} \begin{proof} Given a closed point $Z \in \Hilb^{P(t)} \, \P^n$, write $\mathcal{B}(Z)$ for the orbit of $Z$ under $\mathcal{B}$.
-By Borel's fixed point theorem the closure, $\overline{\mathcal{B}(Z)}$, contains a borel fixed point.
-Assume that the Hilbert scheme is reduced at all the Borel fixed points.
+\begin{lemma} The Hilbert scheme $\Hilb^{P}(\PP^n)$ is reduced or smooth if and only if it is reduced or smooth at all the Borel-fixed points, respectively.
+Moreover, an integral component, $H$, of the Hilbert scheme is normal, Cohen-Macaulay, Gorenstein or smooth if and only if it is normal, Cohen-Macaulay, Gorenstein or smooth at all the Borel-fixed points on $H$, respectively. \end{lemma} \begin{proof} Given a $\kk$-point $[Z] \in \Hilb^{P}(\PP^n)$, write $\mathcal{B}(Z)$ for the orbit of $Z$ under $\mathcal{B}$.
+By the Borel fixed-point theorem the closure, $\overline{\mathcal{B}(Z)}$, contains a Borel-fixed point.
+Assume that the Hilbert scheme is reduced at all the Borel-fixed points.
 Since the reduced locus is open, a non-empty open subset of $\overline{\mathcal{B}(Z)}$ is also reduced.
 Thus, some element of $\mathcal{B}(Z)$ is also non-reduced.
 Since $\mathcal{B}$ acts by automorphisms, $Z$ must be a reduced point.
-The same proof works for non-singularity as the non-singular locus is also open (the Hilbert scheme is finite type over $k$).
+The same proof works for smoothness as the smooth locus is also open.

 The action of $\mathcal{B}$ restricts to any irreducible component of the Hilbert scheme.
 Since the normal, Cohen-Macaulay and Gorenstein loci are all open, the proof given in the previous paragraph also proves the second statement. \end{proof}